List of games in Star Trek: Parrises Squares

 Parrises Squares is a vigorous athletic game, mentioned in several episodes of Star Trek: The Next Generation and Voyager.

 It is often implied that the game involves a high risk of serious personal injury; nevertheless, much to the concern of parents, the game was quite popular with teenagers during the 24th century.
 The game involves the use of a piece of equipment called an ion mallet and a ramp, and players often wear special padded uniforms.

-While healing a deep cut on William Riker's face, Dr. Beverly Crusher lectured him "to stop playing Parrises Squares as if you're 21", further advising him that "one day, you'll break your neck, and I won't be able to heal that as easily."

-When The Doctor created a holographic family for himself in 2373, his 'daughter' Belle was on her school's Parrises Squares team.
+When the Doctor created a holographic family for himself in 2373, his 'daughter' Belle was on her school's Parrises Squares team.
 This worried her 'parents', because Parrises Squares can be a dangerous game for someone her age.
-It later turned out their worries were justified, as she later 'died' of complications from a Parrises Squares injury.
+It later turned out their worries were justified, as she later 'died' from injuries sustained in Parrises Squares.

 While in Starfleet Academy, Harry Kim played Parrises Squares, and was the Academy champion three times.

 Parrises Squares is mainly mentioned as a game played by humans, but other species participate.
-M'Kota R'Cho was the first Klingon to play the game, when he participated in the controversial Championship Finals of 2342.
+M'Kota R'Cho was the first Klingon to play the game, participating in the Championship Finals of 2342.